CVIR-Lab/PPF_framework/README.md

   <img src="./assets/gif/OBS_1_vis.gif" alt="Obstacle pursuit (visualization)" width="49%">
 </p>
 <p align="center"></p>

-## This is the official for manuscript entitled Dynamic-Target Pursuit Potential Field Reward for UAV Reinforcement Learning submitted to IEEE Transactions on Control Systems Technology

 The extire code and corresponding simulation environment will be released later.